NVIDIA/trt-samples-for-hackathon-cn/README.md

 ## Introduction of each directory

-+ Hackathon, a summary of the annual China TensorRT Hackathon competition information, including competition introduction, related resources of competition topics, reference implementation (which can be regarded as an optimization case of a classic model).
++ Hackathon\*, a summary of the annual China TensorRT Hackathon competition information, including competition introduction, related resources of competition topics, reference implementation (which can be regarded as an optimization case of a classic model).

 + cookbook, a TensorRT Recipe containing rich examples of TensorRT code, such as API usage, process of building and running models in TensorRT using native APIs or Parsers, writing TensorRT Plugins, optimization of computation graph, and more advanced techniques of TensorRT.